beego/beedoc/en-US/mvc/controller/xsrf.md

 });
 ```

-For PUT and DELETE requests and POST methods which don't use form content as parameters, you can pass XSRF token by X-XSRFToken in HTTP header.
+For PUT and DELETE requests and POST requests which don't use form content as parameters, you can pass XSRF token by X-XSRFToken in HTTP header.

 If you need to customize XSRF behavior for different request, you can overwrite CheckXsrfCookie method of Controller.
 For example you need a API which doesn't support XSRF, you can disable XSRF proction by set `CheckXsrfCookie()` to empty.
 However, if you need to let the request with cookie support and without cookie support at the same time and current request is validated by cookie, it's important to use XSRF protection.

 ## support controller setting

-`XSRF` is a global variable, if you set it to true, all the request will validated. but sometimes API don't need validated.
-So you can controller it in the controllers:
+`XSRF` is a global variable, if you set it to `true`, every request will be validated.
+But sometimes, APIs don't need to be validated, then you can set XSRF to `false` in controllers:

 ```
 type AdminController struct{